ninjakoala-git/https-github.com-chainsx-ubuntu64-rpi/README-EN.md

 # ubuntu-rpi64

 ubuntu-rpi64 is an experimental 64-bit OS for the Raspberry Pi 3.
-It is based on ubuntu 16.04.3 and backed by a 4.9 Linux kernel.
+It is based on ubuntu 17.04 and backed by a 4.9 Linux kernel.

 ## About

-There are two versions: ubuntu 15.10 and ubuntu 16.04.
+There are three versions: ubuntu 15.10 , ubuntu 16.04 and ubuntu 17.04.

 But the stable one is ubuntu 16.04.3.